iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 5 reviews"/>
 </p>

+> Very useful app!
+Would recommend if you need a quick chat with a specialist!
+Much love to all the male/women doctors helping those in desperate need of medical advice as well as helping cope with there medical issues!!
+It's a must download so people what ever it is that's keeping you from using this app forget about it and download this fantastic app!!!! ❤️<br> :date: __2021-04-26 11:06:07__

+> Quick and easy.
+Great experience.
+Thanks<br> :date: __2021-04-24 19:15:14__

 > Very good<br> :date: __2021-04-17 18:46:15__

 > Did not have any problems with this app.<br> :date: __2021-04-04 22:37:15__